 Prepare your equipment file

-A lot of Rentman users already keep a list of their equipment.
-The list that you import in Rentman needs to be an .xlsx (Microsoft Excel, Google Sheets) or .csv file.
+The list that you import in Rentman needs to be a .xlsx (Microsoft Excel, Google Sheets) or .csv file.

 - It's a good idea to have clear headers (titles) in the first row of your file.